Nested resources

 Yet again, check to see that everything is still going as well as it should by

-.
+using bundle exec rspec.
 You haven’t changed much, so it’s likely that things are

 still working.
 You should see this output: